Why Muslim Countries Make the Best Places to Visit

-In addition to making a statement, this could be a lot of fun.
+In addition to fighting hate and showing solidarity, this could be a lot of fun.
 I’ve lived in two Muslim-majority countries and traveled to eight more.
 And I have to say, I’m getting kind of addicted to them.

 Now you might argue that our personal travels aren’t going to affect America’s terrifying foreign policy plans or help our president grow a brain cell.